Defect Roadways/ Roadway Obstacles

 Even the most experienced bikers may be no match for a roadway that is riddled with pockmarks, potholes, loose gravel, debris, deep fissures and cracks.

 If you are injured in a Boston motorcycle accident caused in whole or in part to a defectively-designed or poorly maintained roadway, there is a strong chance you can successfully recover damages from the responsible government agency.
-Injury attorneys at The Law Offices of Jeffrey S. Glassman can help.
+Injury attorneys at Jeffrey Glassman Injury Lawyers can help.

 Conditions that may result in nothing more than a bumpy ride for passenger car occupants could be devastating for someone on a motorcycle.
 The two-wheeled vehicle don’t absorb impact the same way, and neither do they offer the physical protection for riders the way cars do.
 That leaves the motorcycle operator and passenger more susceptible to injuries, including: